Abriluberti/Abriluberti/README.md

 ### 👨‍💻 About Me :

-- 📝 I am in the second year of the programming tecnticature
+- 📝 I am a programming technician

 - 📫 How to reach me **abriluberti07@gmail.com**